greymatter-io/castleblock/castleblock-service/README.md

 # castleblock-service

-A mircofrontend service that hosts SPAs and Microfrontends in a uniform way designed to encourage reuse and full versioning of deployments.
+A webhosting service that hosts web aps in a uniform way designed to encourage reuse and full versioning of deployments.

 ## Dev Environment